-The Master of Science in Accounting is a 12-month intensive program for recent graduates and working professionals who are interested in a career change or acquiring new skills in accounting with a focus on accounting analytics.
-The goal of this program is to equip graduates to prepare for the Certified Public Accountant (CPA) exam.
+The Master of Science in Accounting is a 12-month intensive program for college graduates and individuals interested in a career change or acquiring new skills in accounting with a focus on accounting analytics.

 The MS in Accounting curriculum aligns with the industry’s rapidly evolving needs, balancing the new demand for accounting analytics skills with traditional accounting.

 Students will graduate with the expertise to apply accounting principles at the decision-making level.

 - CPA exam preparation: With Wiley CPA test-prep materials integrated into masters-level courses, students not only prepare for the CPA exam but graduate with a competitive business edge.

 - Includes data analytics: The American Institute of CPAs (AICPA) has added data analytics to the CPA exam in 2019.
 Set apart from other business schools, Dominican University of California’s MS in Accounting program emphasizes a focus on analytics and prepares our students for success as a CPA.